Effective Date: November 2023

 2. Responsibility for Your Personal Information

-For the purposes of the General Data Protection Regulation (EU) 2016/679 (the "GDPR”), the data controllers for the personal information you provide or that we collect in connection with the GT Website Services is Greenberg Traurig, P.A. and Greenberg Traurig LLP (a New York registered entity) except where the GT Website specifically relates to an office, lawyer or other employee or representative of GT EU where the respective GT EU office may be (also) a controller.
-For more information about Greenberg Traurig LLP data processing activities related to the GT Website Services, please see Greenberg Traurig’s Privacy Notice (Website).
+For the purposes of the General Data Protection Regulation (EU) 2016/679 (the "GDPR”), the data controllers for the personal information you provide or that we collect in connection with the Global Website Services is Greenberg Traurig, P.A. and Greenberg Traurig LLP (a New York registered entity) except where the Global Website specifically relates to an office, lawyer or other employee or representative of GT EU where the respective GT EU office may be (also) a controller.
+For more information about Greenberg Traurig LLP data processing activities related to the Global Website Services, please see Greenberg Traurig’s Privacy Notice (Website).

 3. Information We May Collect